dini-ag-kim/avram/specification.md

 Optional key `code` of a code definition must be equal to the key of the code definition in its codelist.

 A **codelist directory** is a JSON object that maps referenced codelists to explicit codelists.
+A referenced codelist can be **resolved** to an explicit codelist by looking it up as key in the codelist directory.

 ##### Examples (explicit, referenced, and truncated codelist directory)